xianmin/userscript-toc-sidebar/README.md

 ## Features

 - Automatically generates a table of contents from the headings on the page
-- Toggle sidebar visibility with the 't' key
+- Toggle sidebar visibility with the <kbd>t</kbd> key, or  Customizable global shortcut key
 - Resizable sidebar
 - Expand/collapse functionality for nested headings
 - Highlights the current section as you scroll
 - Smooth scrolling to selected headings
 - Intelligent content detection to avoid including irrelevant headings
+- Ability to toggle the TOC sidebar from the Tampermonkey menu

 ## Advantages